Information on Adult Safeguarding Day

 Financial Abuse – Money and Budgeting

-Organisations can use the campaign as an opportunity for public awareness events.
-These can be anytime around the campaign period and may involve:
+Organisations used the campaign as an opportunity for public awareness events.
+These included:

 - A public display, or meeting using the campaign materials